Estimating the potential for shared autonomous scooters: Methods

 \subsection{Oracle model for estimating minimum fleet size}

 We use the methodology of shareability networks~\cite{Vazifeh2018} to estimate a theoretical minimum for the fleet size.
 We use the list of trips as the input, and require all trips to be served by the fleet of SRSPMDs without any delay.
-For each day, we represent trips by nodes of a graph that are connected by a directed edge if the two trips can be served by the same vehicle (in the time order that corresponds to the direction of the edge).
-Calculating an ideal dispatching strategy is then equivalent to calculating a minimum path cover on this graph~\cite{Vazifeh2018}.
-In practice, we consider a weighted version of the problem, that also minimizes the total travel distance of the fleet as well.
-We display an overview of runtimes and the size of the shareability networks in Tables~\ref{matching_runtimes} and~\ref{matching_runtimes_limit_tab} and in Fig.~\ref{matching_runtimes_limit_fig} in the Supplementary Material.
-Since this methodology require advance knowledge of all trips, we call this an \emph{oracle} model, using the terminology of Santi.~et~al~\cite{Santi2014} and Vazifeh~et~al.~\cite{Vazifeh2018}.
+We outline the necessary steps for this as Algorithm~\ref{alg:oracle}.